How To Win At Blackjack

 Although initially a payout with odds of 10 to 1 was suggested for the special blackjack payout, this was soon changed to 3 to 2.
 Instead of the original Ace and black Jack combination, this new blackjack hand could be created with an Ace and any face card.

 Blackjack soon became famous for its combination of skill and luck and it grew even more popular when players realised they could increase their winning chances by playing to a special strategy.

 In a game of blackjack, players are dealt two cards to begin with and the dealer gets one card – all cards are placed on the layout face-up.
-All the cards in the game are valued at face value with the exception of face cards which are all valued at 10, and the Ace which is valued at 1 or 11.
+All the cards in the game are valued at face value with the exception of picture cards, which are all valued at 10, and the Ace, which is valued at 1 or 11.

-The options for players in a game of blackjack are to take another card, stand, double your bet in exchange for one more card or split your hand to create two separate hands.
+The options for players in a game of blackjack are to take another card (‘hit’), leave your hand as it is (‘stand’), double your bet in exchange for one more card (‘double down’) or ‘split’ your hand to create two separate hands.

 If you go over 21 while playing your hand, you lose your bet straight away.
-Other options include ‘surrender’, which means you surrender your hand and lose half your bet at the start of the game.
+Another option is to ‘surrender’, which means you surrender your hand and lose half your bet at the start of the game.
 This can be useful if you have a weak hand, such as 16.